 5. Never Do Anything He Is Uncomfortable With

 It’s natural for kids to want to fit in and be popular with their peers.
 Unfortunately, this can sometimes lead them to do things they wouldn’t otherwise do, such as engaging in risky behaviour.
 If your child comes home from school and tells you that he was given a dare by his friends to do something dangerous, it’s important to talk with him about resisting peer pressure.

 Explain to him that he should never do something that makes him feel uncomfortable or causes physical, mental, or emotional harm.
 Let him know that it’s okay to say no to his friends, and encourage him to come to you if he ever feels like he’s being pressured into doing something he doesn’t want to do.
 Teaching your child how to resist peer pressure can help him stay physically and emotionally safe and healthy.

 6. Don’t Let Anyone Touch Them Without Their Consent

-It is important to teach your child the difference between safe and unsafe touch as soon as they can understand the concept.
+It is important to teach your child the difference between safe and unsafe touch as soon as they understand the concept.
 This will help them to be able to identify different types of touch and know when they should say “no” to someone.
 You can explain the difference using simple terms such as “gentle touch” and “hurtful touch.”
-It is also important to stress that it is okay for them to say “no” to anyone, even someone they know, if they feel uncomfortable.
+It is also important to stress that it is okay for them to say “no” to anyone, even someone they know if they feel uncomfortable.